OnurOnal7/crash_store/README.md

 # Crash Store

-A Django REST API for uploading, storing, retrieving, and deleting crash dump files.
+A full-stack web application for uploading, storing, retrieving, and managing crash dump files.

 ---